 - Rapid heartbeat

 - Sweating

 - Restlessness

 - Pain

 - Tremor

 - Anxiety

+- Muscle Cramps

+- Insomnia

+- Nausea and vomiting

 In a report from the FDA's Patient-Focused Drug Development Initiative, patients affected by OUD emphasized the huge impact of their opioid addiction.
 This condition affects all aspects of individuals' lives - from their personal relationships to their ability to participate in their communities.
 Access to medication-assisted treatment (MAT) is often too expensive, or too restrictive to patients.
 There is also a perceived stigma against patients who pursue this type of therapy8.